cozy/cozy.github.io/src/tutorials/client-side-konnector/scrape-data.md

 If needed, you can add some actions in `fetch` before or after the `saveFiles`.
 Here we'll pretend we need to disconnect from the webservice after retrieving the data.

-For that, we can simply click on the logout button in the worker and wait for the button leading you to the login form
+For that, we can simply click on the logout button in the worker and wait for the button leading you to the login form.

 ```javascript
 async fetch(context) {